The Clear Edge

 Week 4: The First “No”

-She said no. Referred him to a UX consultant who specialized in enterprise.
-This was decision point 4: when to say no to bad-fit work.
+She turned the project down and referred him to an enterprise-focused UX consultant instead.
+That became decision point four: knowing when to say no to bad‑fit work.

-• 2 weeks of work on something outside her core positioning,
+• Two weeks of work on a project outside her core positioning.

-Saying no protected her positioning.
-The founder appreciated the honesty and referred 2 SaaS founders in his network the next month.
-One became a client.
+Saying no protected her positioning as an early-stage SaaS specialist.
+The founder appreciated the honesty and, the following month, referred two SaaS founders from his network—one of whom became a client.

 Month 3 Results: